theResearchMethodBook/book/_docs/Author_Guide.md

 The editors will review your proposal and either accept or reject it.

 If it is accepted, a chapter repository is created for you and you will be assigned to it.
 Your proposal will remain open until the chapter is finished.
-You find all the details about the required sections, ideas and process in your chaper's `README.md` file.
+You find all the details about the required sections, ideas and process in your chapter's `README.md` file.

 If rejected, you will be notified and the issue will be closed.